SolDevelo/static-code-analysis-rules/pmd/README.md

 ## Usage

-To include PMD and CPD in maven, use the following configuration:
+To include PMD and CPD in a Maven build, use the following configuration:

 ```
 <plugin>